-Physical therapy helps patients overcome injuries and pain, which often are a major contributing factor to addiction, especially addiction to painkillers.
+Physical therapy helps patients overcome and manage injuries and pain, which often are a major contributing factor to addiction, especially addiction to painkillers.

 Proper nutrition helps those in recovery feel better.
 It also helps minimize symptoms caused by co-occurring mental health conditions and physical ailments such pain which contribute to addiction.
 Many treatment facilities offer training and classes to teach those in recovery how to properly diet and prepare foods so that they can continue to improve their diet and health after they leave.

 Do You Or A Loved One Need Clinical Therapy?

 Addiction to drugs and alcohol is a tremendous challenge to overcome.
 Luckily, help is out there.
 Dedicated treatment professionals are available to guide you to the right treatment facility.
 Do this for you.
 Talk to an expert now.